Symbian9/qmapshack-doc-wiki/DocFaqMaps.md

   ![Overview raster map](images/DocFaq/RasterMap4.jpg "Overview raster map")

   Data of raster maps may be outdated.
-To assess the data quality use the possibility to overlay the raster map with a map providing recent data (e.g. online Google map) in QMS.
+To assess the data quality use the possibility to overlay the raster map with a map providing recent data (e.g. on-line Google map) in QMS.
 The following example reveals that the German motorway A4 was reconstructed and avoids now some mountain area.

   ![Raster map with overlay](images/DocFaq/RasterMap3.jpg "Raster map with overlay")